 c) You cannot participate on the programme without a J-1 visa stamped in your passport.

 d) The J-1 visa is obtained by attending a face to face interview at your nearest American Embassy or Consulate.
 All US Embassies now impose dollar based visa fees mandated

 by Congress (currently US$160 plus courier fees), which you will be required to pay in addition to Camp America payments (see our website https://www.campamerica.com.au/how-it-works/camp-america-costs for the most recent details).
 Applicants are also responsible for the costs of travel to and from their visa appointment and any courier fees charged by the embassy (see our website for further details of embassy procedures https://www.campamerica.com.au/how-it-works/frequently-asked-questions).
 Applicants are advised to complete visa interview formalities as soon as possible once their placement is confirmed.
 Interview appointments become very booked up after April 1st – and failure to book a timely appointment or update your online Camp America account with your appointment date will constitute cancellation from the programme.

 e) It is an expectation of the US Embassy for all participants to provide reason for proof of return to their home country.

 f) Repeat Applicants – Applicants intending to repeat on the Camp America programme are required to have their visa application submitted to the embassy before March 1st.
-Currently the number of visas that can be issued annually to participants returning for a third summer or more are capped.
-Therefore, application before February is advised.
+Currently the number of visas that can be issued annually to participants returning for a third summer or more are capped and only available to applicants who have previously participated in the Camp America programmer.
+Therefore, application before December is advised.